Ellmos/rn-swiper-list/README.md

 } from 'react-native';
 import { GestureHandlerRootView } from 'react-native-gesture-handler';
 import { AntDesign } from '@expo/vector-icons';
-import { Swiper, type SwiperCardRefType } from 'rn-swiper-list';
+import { Swiper, type SwiperCardRefType } from '@ellmos/rn-swiper-list';

 import { ActionButton } from '../components';